 After meeting and getting to know Tyler and learning about his experiences being homeless and battling substance use disorder, Wendy was inspired to launch a similar campaign at the 1 year anniversary of losing Jordan to an accidental fentanyl overdose.
 The campaign resonated with so many and was hugely successful, raising over $10,000 in supplies.
 You can watch that story here:

 We are looking for local businesses and churches who are interested in partnering with DCS for our Purple Backpack Project.
 We are asking local businesses and churches to consider collecting supplies for DCS and/or holding a employee collection or special offering for our Purple Backpack Project.
 We would love to speak to your business or congregation about the needs of the homeless in Kent County.
 If your business church is interested in partnering with DCS for our Purple Backpack Project please click here more information.

-DCS is proudly coordinating with Degage Ministries for our fall Purple Backpack Campaign!
+DCS is proudly coordinating with Unlimited Alternative for our winter Purple Backpack Campaign!

 DCS will collect donations to create Purple Backpacks, in honor of Jordan’s favorite color, filled with essential supplies for the Kent County homeless population vital for survive during Michigan’s brutal winters.